odessy/odessy.github.io/README.md

 #### a.
 Uploading the custom font

-We recommend uploading the font files to Content > Files.
+Upload the font files to Content > Files.

-You can use the links from files in the code for the URL.
+Use the links from files in the code for the URL.

 Example of the font-face import code.